Mt. San Jacinto College placed on lockdown after man with gun seen on campus

 At 9:27 AM, we received reports of a man with a gun at the Mt.
 San Jacinto College.
 The campus is on lockdown and we have several LE personnel on scene.
 Stay out of area and follow LE’s instructions.
 This is a fluid situation and no reports of injuries at this time.

-Faculty in staff were ordered to shelter in place at the San Jacinto campus as deputies searched the campus.
+Faculty and staff were ordered to shelter in place at the San Jacinto campus as deputies conducted a search.

 "Anyone seen walking will be taken in by law enforcement," the alert on the website said.